miker704/Strife/patch_V5_notes.md

     - Added Monsters Gawblehop avatar decoration item card to avatar decoration modal.
     - Added styles for Monsters banner and title.
     - Added Monsters banner and title to the shop page.
+    - Added Monsters Profile effect for goozilla to the shop page.